Saaras859/ByteJam/_posts/2024-02-8-Crossword2.md

             console.log(`The word is ${letters.join('')} and its hint is: ${hint}`);
         });
     });
     // Function to check if the user input matches the correct word for the displayed hint let totalQuestionsAnswered = 0;
 let currentWordHints;
 let acrossWordsCompleted = false; // Initialize acrossWordsCompleted let downWordsCompleted = false;
 let correctAnswerCounter = 0;
 let hintIndex = 1;
-// Function to check if the user input matches the correct word for the displayed hint
 // Function to check if the user input matches the correct word for the displayed hint function checkAnswer() {
     const userInput = document.querySelector('.input-box').value.trim().toUpperCase();